rand-projects/fisb-978/docs/source/document.rst

 demod_978
 ---------

-``demod_978`` reads raw SDR I/Q data from standard input at frequency of 978Mhz.
+``demod_978`` reads raw SDR I/Q data from standard input at a frequency of 978Mhz.
-Assumes samples of 2 samples per data bit or 2,083,334 samples/sec.
-Samples should be complex int 16 (CS16).
+It assumes 2 samples per data bit, or 2,083,334 samples/sec.
+Samples should be complex int 16 (sometimes denoted as CS16, or CS16H).

 SDR samples are demodulated into packets of signed 32-bit integers.
 Attributes of each packet (whether FIS-B or ADS-B, arrival time, and signal strength) are